lahiruj/time-table-generator/README.md

 >This is the mini project that I have done in my 3rd year.
 Its intended to generate time tables for our department.
 I have developed web interface to insert and retrieve information they are done using PHP.
 And the Algorithm was written in Java.
 Genetic Algorithm has been used for the scheduling/contesting process.

 #Deployment
 *Just deploy like any other web project.
-All files except .sql file should go to the context root. .sql should imported then(tt_gen). sometimes db connection properties should configured accoriding to.
+* All files except .sql file should go to the context root.
+* .sql should imported then(tt_gen).
+* Sometimes db connection properties should configured accoriding to.
 *Java should deployed in NetBeans.
 In my documents into NetBeans Projecs folder.
 * username *admin* password *knights*.